Hi, I’m Adriel.

 I’m a writer, speaker, and curator based in the Fleurieu Peninsula on Ramindjeri and Ngarrindjeri Land in the southern part of Australia with my husband and three beautiful sons.
 I’m an immigrant and a city person who now lives in a small town among the gum trees and sea breezes, finding my way into middle life where I’m exploring middle things, like how change and transition and crisis and liminal spaces shape our lives in good and meaningful ways if we’re willing to stay in the tension long enough to meet God (and ourselves) there.

 I care about following Jesus and helping others discover God’s kindness and I do my best to be faithful to both.
 I’ve done a fair bit of work surrounding women’s issues—specifically maternal health advocacy for the developing world—and I care deeply about what it means to be a good neighbor and how faith and culture intertwine in the public square.
 More recently I’ve been known to write about grief and loss and how this forms us and shapes the way we exist in the world.
-I’ve been in vocational ministry for more than twenty years and yet believe the best and truest discipleship and growth and life happens when we gather around the table.

 Why ‘The Foundry’?

 Foundry is another name for workshop—specifically where metal work is being done.
 The word ‘foundry’ originated from the Latin word fundere which means to “to pour or melt” and this seems just right to me.
-These Substack letters will be where I work out ideas in the shop—more polished and finished ones go in places like books or articles—but these will be my work-in-progress words poured out in letter form with you in mind.
+These Substack letters are where I work out ideas in the shop—more polished and finished ones go in places like books or articles—but these will be my work-in-progress words poured out in letter form with you in mind.

 From the Workshop:

 Like metal can end up in everything from paper clips to guitar strings, forks or engagement rings, a spade or a canteen, The Foundry is my attempt to pour out something that is useful or entertaining, nourishing or beautiful, or even something that helps you grow or keep going.
 (So many possibilities.)
 And who knows?
-We may be surprised at what the workshop will produce, but workshops are exactly where makers and their friends belong so this is me inviting you to show up along with me at The Foundry.
+We may be surprised at what the workshop will produce.

 I’m committing to the pour and the process.